 When you're pregnant, people love to randomly choose some aspect of your body and use it to predict your future: Carrying high?
 You must be having a girl.
 Carrying small?
 Small baby.
 (Big?
 Big baby.)
 Carrying low?
 That baby's coming early!
-Never mind that some of these bits of wisdom end up directly conflicting with each other, because whoever's telling you what kind of baby you're having and when is convinced they're correct.
-Usually, they're not.
-But are they ever?
+Never mind that some of these bits of wisdom end up directly conflicting with each other.
+Are they ever accurate?
 Does carrying low mean early labor?

-First, might as well go ahead and clear up another rumor associated with carrying low: That you're having a boy.
-Anecdotal evidence aside, just like the thing about high bumps being girls, experts still say these connections are nothing more coincidences.
+Chances are, if you're carrying low, at some point some well-meaning Grandma or similar type will try to tell you that you're having a boy.
+But don't start picking out any names based on bump placement: Anecdotal evidence aside, just like the myth about high bumps being girls, experts still say these connections are nothing more coincidences.

 “It’s clear to say that a child’s genitals has nothing to do with how the woman’s body looks when she is pregnant," Professor Steve Robson, the Vice President of the Royal Australian and New Zealand College of Obstetricians and Gynecologists, told HuffPost Australia.